Topics on this page

 - Block unrecognized software until it is explicitly allowed

-- Allow unrecognized software until it is explicitly blocked (we recommend that you choose this option when initially setting up Application Control)
+- Allow unrecognized software until it is explicitly blocked (you should choose this option when initially setting up Application Control)

 - Click Save.

-The next time that Workload Security and Deep Security Agent connect, the agent scans and then generates an inventory of all software installed on the computer and creates rules that allow (whitelist) all the software that it finds.
+The next time that Workload Security and the agent connect, the agent scans and then generates an inventory of all software installed on the computer and creates rules that allow all the software that it finds.
 This initial inventory can take 15 minutes or longer, depending on your environment.

 To check that Application Control is working as expected, follow the instructions in Verify that Application Control is enabled.